marcoscalitas/CS50w-Search/README.md

     - “This exact word or phrase:”
     - “Any of these words:”
     - “None of these words:”
-  - Each field is vertically stacked and left-aligned.
-  - Features a blue "Advanced Search" button with white text.
   ![Google Advanced Search](./assets/img/advanced.png)

 ## Technologies